 An EPP (CPE or BPE) AP MLD and an EPP (CPE or BPE) non-AP MLD anonymize selected OTA MAC header fields of individually addressed frames they transmit to each other.

 An EPP AP MLD shall determine whether the OTA MAC address that an EPP non-AP MLD will use in a subsequent epoch will cause a collision with the BSSID of the affiliated APs of the associated AP MLD, the OTA MAC address of another non-AP MLD(s) or another STA on a link.
-When such a collision risk is anticipated with the OTA MAC of a non-CPE or non-BPE STA or non-AP MLD, the EPP AP MLD shall send to the EPP non-AP MLD an OTA MAC Collision Notification frame before the epoch when the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the EPP non-AP MLD to apply the non-AP MLD specific FA parameters epoch offset signaled in the AP MLD OTA MAC Collision Notification frame to avoid address collision.
+When such a collision risk is anticipated with the OTA MAC of a non-CPE or non-BPE STA or non-AP MLD, the EPP AP MLD shall send to the EPP non-AP MLD an OTA MAC Collision Notification frame before the epoch when the collision is anticipated to risk occurring and indicated in the Colliding Epoch field, instructing the EPP non-AP MLD to apply the non-AP MLD specific collision (#2056) epoch offset signaled in the AP MLD OTA MAC Collision Notification frame to avoid address collision.
 When such a collision risk is anticipated with the MAC address of a EPP STA affiliated with a EPP non-AP MLD, the AP shall send the OTA MAC Collision Notification frame to both EPP STAs affiliated with the EPP non-AP MLDs.

 In general, the operation is as follows.
 If the collision is expected to occur m epochs after the current epoch (colliding epoch number c = n + m), then the EPP AP MLD sends an OTA Collision Warning element to the EPP non-AP MLD with the value of the Colliding Epoch field in the Collision Warning element equal to m, the Collision Status field set to 0, indicating the collision risk, and the non-AP MLD Specific Collision Epoch Offset field set to q, where q is the epoch count that the non-AP MLD is requested to skip.
-The EPP AP MLD is therefore requesting that for the epoch occurring after m epochs, the EPP AP MLD uses the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for the epoch occurring m+q epochs later.
-Then, in the subsequent epoch, the EPP non-AP MLD is expected to use the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use m+q+1 epochs later, unless the EPP AP MLD also signals a collision notification for that epoch.
+The EPP AP MLD is therefore requesting that for the epoch occurring after m epochs, the EPP AP MLD uses the EPP non-AP MLD CPE MHA (#2056) parameters that the EPP non-AP MLD had planned to use for the epoch occurring m+q epochs later.
+Then, in the subsequent epoch, the EPP non-AP MLD is expected to use the EPP non-AP MLD CPE MHA (#2056) parameters that the EPP non-AP MLD had planned to use m+q+1 epochs later, unless the EPP AP MLD also signals a collision notification for that epoch.
 The sum m+q cannot be larger than the value of the Epochs Remaining field signaled during the epoch when the AP sent the OTA MAC Collision Notification frame.
-A non-AP MLD that received an OTA MAC Collision Notification frame shall respond with an OTA MAC Collision Response frame with the Collision Status field set to either 1, accepting the EPP AP MLD proposed remediation, thus applying the offset requested by the EPP AP MLD, or 2, rejecting the EPP AP MLD proposed remediation, thus using the EPP non-AP MLD FA parameters that the EPP non-AP MLD had planned to use for that epoch before receiving the EPP AP MLD OTA MAC Collision Notification frame.
+A non-AP MLD that received an OTA MAC Collision Notification frame shall respond with an OTA MAC Collision Response frame with the Collision Status field set to either 1, accepting the EPP AP MLD proposed remediation, thus applying the offset requested by the EPP AP MLD, or 2, rejecting the EPP AP MLD proposed remediation, thus using the EPP non-AP MLD CPE MHA (#2056) parameters that the EPP non-AP MLD had planned to use for that epoch before receiving the EPP AP MLD OTA MAC Collision Notification frame.
 The AP may not accept traffic from, or forward traffic to, a EPP STA affiliated with the non-AP MLD that rejected the proposed remediation for the affected link, during the epoch when the collision occurs.
 Alternatively, the AP may disassociate a EPP non-AP MLD that rejected the proposed remediation.